proenterprise/yeenvoice/docs/invoices.rst

 Overview
 ^^^^^^^^

-The life of an invoice in the Invoice Ninja system is made up of a number of stages:
+The life of an invoice in the Yeenvoice system is made up of a number of stages:

 - **Draft**: When you’ve created an invoice, but have not yet sent it.
 You may still need to edit.
 - **Sent**: You’ve sent the invoice, but the client has not yet paid.